Nishi language: Phonology

 These are the consonants of Nyishi.
 Where the orthography differs from the IPA, the orthography is bolded.
+Velar fricative [x] appears in less than ten words in Abraham's vocabulary list, and is regarded as questionably phonemic.

 Grammar

 Nyishi distinguishes between number, person, and case.
 It does not have a gender system, but special affixes can be added to nouns to denote gender.